Benjamin Morrell: Third voyage: West African coast

 In 1828, Morrell was engaged by Messrs.
 Christian Bergh & Co. to take command of the schooner Antarctic (named, he claims, in honour of his earlier Antarctic achievements).
 Antarctic left New York on June 25, 1828, bound for Western Africa.
 During the following months Morrell carried out an extensive survey of the African coast between the Cape of Good Hope and Benguela, and led several short excursions inland.
 He was impressed by the commercial potential of this coast, recording that "many kinds of skins may be procured about here, including those of the leopard, fox, bullock, together with ostrich feathers and valuable minerals".
 At Ichaboe Island he discovered huge deposits of guano, 25 feet thick.
 In the face of such opportunity he records his belief that a $30,000 investment would produce in two years a profit "from ten to fifteen hundred per cent."

 During the voyage, Morrell experienced several encounters with the slave trade, first at the Cape Verde Islands, then a centre for the trade because of its geographical position in relation to the Americas, Europe and Africa.
 He found the slaves' conditions wretched, but was impressed by their passion for music which, he thought, "can alleviate even the pangs caused by the galling fetters of slavery".
 Later in the voyage he witnessed what he describes as "horrid barbarity", including the spectacle of two women slaves in their death agonies as a result of floggings.
-A lengthy soliloquy in his journal on the evils of slavery concludes: "[T]he root, the source, the foundation of the evil is the ignorance and superstition of the poor negroes themselves".
+A lengthy soliloquy in his journal on the evils of slavery concludes: [T]he root, the source, the foundation of the evil is the ignorance and superstition of the poor negroes themselves.
+Could they become only partially civilized, and sufficiently enlightened to see the beauty of the plainest moral precepts of our religion, they would no longer feel themselves obligated to obey the unjust mandates of a ruthless despot, who levies war on his neighbours, not for any real or imaginary injury received, but for the sole purpose of raising a revenue by the sale of his captives.
 On June 8, 1829, Morrell wrote in his journal: "The voyage had been prosperous beyond our expectations, and any further stay on the African coast would have been a waste of time and money".
 He arrived in New York on July 14.